BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 try to display to the consoel at the same time.
 To ensure display statistics and display saved weather don't overlap was easy.
 Only display saved weather at odd intervals.
 The pattern between 7 and 14 is obvious.
 It was much trickier to mathematically determine when all three tasks may or may not overlap.
-For this I just modeled the scenario in Excel and it turns out every 420 minutes they will.
+To solve this I modeled the scenario in Excel and found out every 420 minutes all three tasks will operlap.
 To prevent this my solution is as follows.
 If minute/60 is a whole number do NOT display statistics/celestial data.
 See Excel model if you are curious.
 A picture is worth 1,000 words.